madhavlab/2022_icassp_krsumit/README.md

-# b-DCCA for Bird Sound Detection
+# b-DCCA for Bird Vocalization Detection

 This repository contains the code base used to implement experiments described in the paper:
-BALANCED DEEP CANONICAL CORRELATION ANALYSIS FOR BIRD SOUND DETECTION by Sumit Kumar et al.
+BALANCED DEEP CANONICAL CORRELATION ANALYSIS FOR BIRD VOCALIZATION DETECTION by Sumit Kumar et al.

 ## Dataset